Assynt Fisheries Oral History Project

 Lochinver, in Assynt, has been an important centre for fishing from before the Herring Station was built in 1775.

-The objective is to shadow the different fishing practices that make up the fisheries in Assynt and record interviewees talking about their work, getting them to speak about their experiences and what they did, and now do, and how present conditions are shaping their future livelihoods.
-Each interviewee will be asked to discuss their job, history, what they like/dislike about the work, views on the industry in context of what is happening environmentally, and the threats and potential benefits they see.
+The objective was to shadow the different fishing practices that make up the fisheries in Assynt and record interviewees talking about their work, getting them to speak about their experiences and what they did, and now do, and how present conditions are shaping their future livelihoods.
+Each interviewee was asked to discuss their job, history, what they like/dislike about the work, views on the industry in context of what is happening environmentally, and the threats and potential benefits they see.

-The interviewees targeted include workers on trawlers, creel boats, scallop divers, harbour workers, fish farmers, tour boat operators, ferry crews, winkle pickers, and oyster/seaweed farmers.
-The interviews will make a valuable record of the status of marine livelihoods and the wider marine environment.
+The interviewees targeted included workers on trawlers, creel boats, scallop divers, harbour workers, fish farmers, tour boat operators, ferry crews, winkle pickers, and oyster/seaweed farmers.
+The interviews make a valuable record of the status of marine livelihoods and the wider marine environment.

-In addition to the recordings, the project will produce a booklet about the history of fishing in Assynt, as well as an information panel that can be displayed at various venues around the area.
+In addition to the recordings, the project has produced a book about the history of fishing in Assynt, as well as an information panel that can be displayed at various venues around the area.
+The book, ‘Fishing in Assynt’, priced £10, is being stocked by Inverbank newsagents Lochinver; the Rockstop, Unapool; the Ceilidh Place, Ullapool and Ullapool Bookshop, where it is also available mail order at https://uk.bookshop.org/shop/ullapoolbookshop

 Through the project Historic Assynt hopes to